SNAPSHOT-India stocks, bonds, rupee, swaps, call at 0755 GMT

 --------------

-The partially convertible rupee stronger at 60.11/12 versus its previous close of 60.17/18 on foreign inflows and the absence of any central bank intervention so far.
+The partially convertible rupee weaker at 59.27/28 per dollar versus its previous close of 59.20/21, tracking weakness in the domestic share market.

 INTEREST RATE SWAPS